michelcrypt4d4mus/pdfalyzer/README.md

 [^4]: Technically they are `SymlinkNodes`, a really nice feature of [AnyTree](https://github.com/c0fec0de/anytree).

 ### Rich Tree View
 This image shows a more in-depth view of of the PDF tree for the same document shown above.
 This tree (AKA the "rich" tree) has almost everything - shows all PDF object properties, all relationships between objects.
 Even includes sizable previews of any binary data streams embedded or encrypted in the document.
+Note that the `/OpenAction` is highlighted in bright red, as is the Adobe Type1 font binary (Google's project zero regards any Adobe Type1 font as "mad sus").

 [Here's an even bigger example showing the same `nmap` cheat sheet](doc/svgs/rendered_images/NMAP_Commands_Cheat_Sheet_and_Tutorial.pdf.rich_table_tree.png).